Updated: May 21st, 2020

-In addition to safety concerns, there are some key differences in state laws despite the efforts of ALTA and the MBA. will need to evaluate the logistical changes required within their internal process to be compliant with state-specific rules before allowing their notaries to perform RON closings.
+In addition to safety concerns, there are some key differences in state laws despite the efforts of ALTA and the MBA.
+Title agents will need to evaluate the logistical changes required within their internal process to be compliant with state-specific rules before allowing their notaries to perform RON closings.

 Even if your state has passed RON legislation, the old way of doing things is still valid and may be preferred by some of your lenders and your underwriters.